riscv/docs-dev-guide/README.md

 brew install pango gdk-picbuf cairo
 ```

+NOTE: There have been problems with getting asciidoctor-mathematical to install properly.
+You can find various discussions about problems and the solutions vary.
+It appears that after more than one MacOS update, the file permissions can cause problems.
+It appears that cleaning up prior versions of Ruby (while maintaining the current version installed with the Xcode developer tools), and completely removing and reinstalling RVM can resolve the problem.

 ## Install gems for Wavedrom and for Mathematical

 Now that the prerequisites are installed, install the two additional gems: